BahirHakimy/hello-tomorrow/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 My Portfolio <a name="about-project"></a>
+# 📖 Hello Tomorrow <a name="about-project"></a>

-**My Portfolio** is my portfolio website, its currently under development and I will add more features as I go forward in the program.
+**Hello Tomorrow** is the first capstone project at Microverse, its a site that describes a Global Summit which is happening in February 2023.

 ## 🛠 Built With <a name="built-with"></a>